Camassia howellii: Distribution

 Camassia howellii thrives in wet meadows in serpentine soil.
 They are found in eastern Oregon where precipitation levels range from 70 to 100 inches per year and temperatures from 40 to 80 degrees Fahrenheit per year.
 These perennials are late bloomers usually during the month of May and the flowers will wither in the autumn.
+The common elevation is between 200 and 700 meters high.

 Description

 Camassia howellii grows from a bulb and has 60 cm long basal leaves which range around 4 to 7 per plant.

 The plant's inflorescences reach about 15 to 40 cm long which are usually bluish violet.
 The flowers are actinomorphic made up of five 20 mm long petals.
 There can be 100 flowers in a raceme.
 These flowers sit atop a stem about 50 cm tall.
 The flowers are radially symmetrical and are composed of five deep bluish violet petals.
 The petals range from 10 to 20 mm long and about 3 to 5 mm wide.
 This species is known to bloom in the month of May.
+The small bulbs are between 1.5 and 3 centimeters in diameter, and have a brown coat.
+The few, narrow leaves are between 20 and 60 centimeters in length.
+The capsule fruit is between 0.5 and 1 centimeter in long, shiny green in color, and has 2 to 5 seeds per fruit.
+It has smaller capsules and wider spreading pedicels compared to other Camassia species.